-I consider myself an enthusiastic and teamwork-oriented engineer and product manager supporting the booming aerospace industry worldwide, greatly inspired by and always looking for ways to support human spaceflight efforts in the U.S.
+I consider myself a self-motivated and teamwork-oriented engineer and product manager with a proven background in the computer software industry, deeply interested in supporting the aerospace industry and human spaceflight efforts in the U.S.

-As of recent, I am supporting efforts at MathWorks to expand applications of Model-Based Design in aerospace.
-I work closely with the Sales and the Development organizations to expand workflows for (1) Spacecraft Mission Analysis and Design, (2) Flight Control Analysis, and (3) High-Fidelity Aerodynamic Modeling with MATLAB & Simulink.
-The work I support spans from system architecture design to modeling & simulation, automatic code generation, and verification and validation.
+In the past, I supported efforts at MathWorks to expand applications of Model-Based Design in aerospace.
+I worked closely with the Development organization to expand workflows for aerospace vehicle modeling, simulation, and analysis, and flight control prototyping on PX4 autopilots and Parrot Minidrones with MATLAB & Simulink.
+The software tools I supported spanned from system architecture design to modeling & simulation, automatic code generation, and verification and validation.

-Earlier in my career, I was very fortunate to receive one of 41 scholarships awarded worldwide in 2009 by the International Fulbright Science and Technology Program, with which I then earned my doctorate at the Georgia Institute of Technology with the School of Electrical and Computer Engineering, with a minor in Aerospace Engineering.
-While at Georgia Tech, I took courses in Aerospace Systems Engineering, Autonomous Control of Robotic Systems, Spacecraft Design, and Cognitive Engineering, among others.
+I was very fortunate to receive one of 41 scholarships awarded worldwide in 2009 by the International Fulbright Science and Technology Program, with which I then earned my doctorate at the Georgia Institute of Technology with the School of Electrical and Computer Engineering, with a minor in Aerospace Engineering.

 For my doctoral research, I worked with Dr. Ayanna Howard on situation awareness in the operation of space-bound life support systems.
 Based on work by Professor Volker Blüm at Ruhr-Universität Bochum, I employed an aquatic habitat as a ground-based model to study the integration of humans & automation toward the operation of small-scale closed-loop environmental systems on Earth and in space.
 Such environmental systems include aircraft, spacecraft, submarines, space stations, and planetary bases.